respond-dev/respond/README.md

 ## Universal request pipeline

 There are five successive phases of the universal request pipeline.
-Each phase corresponds to a directory of source files:
+Each phase corresponds to a directory of source files that export a default function:

 1. [`src/pipeline/constructors`](src/pipeline/constructors) — Builds input for initializers, only runs once
 2. [`src/pipeline/initializers`](src/pipeline/initializers) — Builds input for middleware, only runs when route changes